evanvliet/vw/INDEX.md

 ###### [base/isp.sh](base/isp.sh)
 Use base machine, *.i.e.*, machine hosting your configuration.
 Good to have on an isp, ergo the name.
+The subcommand covers copying files, running a shell, using git to create, clone repositiories.
 * `isp`  interact with base machine.
-Options:
+Subcommands:
   + `get` copy file from xfer folder
   + `put` copy file to xfer folder
   + `sh` make ssh connection with isp